 - Need this gluten free?
 Use gluten free pasta or quinoa.

 - Need greens?
 Add fresh arugula or spinach just before serving.

 - Need other add ins?
 Try sun dried tomatoes, marinated artichokes, capers, green onion, and chopped zucchini.

 - Want this as a main course?
 Add more salami, chick peas or pepperoni.

 - Put the dressing on cold pasta.
-Warm pasta soaks up all the dressing and becomes dry and gummy.
+Warm noodles soaks up all the dressing and becomes dry and gummy.

 - Toss, taste, and season before serving.
-Storing pasta salad in the fridge dulls our sense of taste.
+Storing this salad in the fridge dulls our sense of taste.
 Plus, the pasta absorbs a lot of the dressing.

 - Short on time?
 Use less add ins and your favorite store bought Italian dressing.

 - Set of 6 Glass Prep Bowls: we love using these bowls for displaying prepped ingredients.